arangodb/arangojs/docs/Drivers/JS/Reference/Collection/SimpleQueries.md

 ## collection.updateByExample

-`async collection.updateByExample(example, newValue, options?): SimpleQueryUpdateByExampleResult`
+`async collection.updateByExample(example, newValue, options?): object`

 Updates (patches) all documents in the collection matching the given _example_ with the given _newValue_.